HofmaDresu/Blog/_posts/2021-08-06-coming-back-to-personal-development.md

     * Is this still good / cool or is there a new hotness or cheeper setup?

 ## Next Steps
 Next steps are actually building the sites!
 I need to catch up on what all the cool .NET devs are doing these days as-well-as do some reading and tutorials on Vue.js before I can really get get going.
 I'm not going to go deep into anything to try and avoid rabbit holes, but at least want to learn the basics.
-I plan to blog about the process in future posts, which I'll list under the tag `not-the-manager`
+I plan to blog about the process in future posts, which I'll list under the tag `not-the-damn-manager` and/or `the-damn-manager` depending on what parts I'm working on.
+I'll also try to remember to come back and update this post with links to future posts in this chain.
+TBD on how successful I'll be at that!